commercelayer/commercelayer-cli-plugin-triggers/README.md

   -u, --unformatted  print JSON output without indentation

 DESCRIPTION
-  Send this attribute if you want to reset the circuit breaker associated to this webhook to 'closed' state and zero failures count.
+  Send this attribute if you want to reset the circuit breaker associated to this resource to 'closed' state and zero failures count.
 ```